 About the Presenters

 Trevor learned to love the outdoors from an early age, through canoe trips with his grandad and summers at camp.

 In the last few years, Trevor started photographing wildlife in the parks and ravines of Toronto.
 This part-time hobby blossomed into a full-time passion during the COVID-19 pandemic.
 He found the quiet, active lifestyle, and focus of wildlife photography to be a great boost to his mental health during these stressful times.

-One year ago, Trevor moved from Toronto, Ontario, to Fernie, British Columbia.
+In 2020, Trevor moved from Toronto, Ontario, to Fernie, British Columbia.
 He was thrilled to enter a new landscape, home to a vast array of wildlife.
 He has since kept himself busy photographing bees, bears and everything in between.